anasik/anasik.github.io/_posts/2013-12-31-your-age-on-other-planets.md

 categories:
   - Links, Quotes
 ---
-How old would you be if u were living on another planet?
+How old would you be if you were living on another planet?
 [Click here](http://www.exploratorium.edu/ronh/age/) to find out.